bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-04-01 17:22 Tuesday

-- [x] NExt up, give `monitor-heading` template a subview date-editable for the column date
+- [x] Next up, give `monitor-heading` template a subview date-editable for the column date

 ## 2014-04-02 11:45 Wednesday